Aug 09, 2017 11:38AM

 Somewhere along the way, though, Withem grew to love something even more.
 Something beyond scripts, sets, and other stage stuff.

-“Education is the thing I care most about,”
+“Education is the thing I care most about,” she says.

 Which is funny, she adds, given that “I swore I would never, ever go into education.”